beginner-corp/docs.begin.com/src/shared/docs/en/getting-started/project-structure.md

 ## Overview

-Begin applications are comprised of many small, fast, individually executing cloud functions (or Functions for short).
+Begin applications are comprised of many small, fast, individually executing cloud functions (or [HTTP Functions](/en/http-functions/provisioning) as we like to call them).

 Let's take a look at the source tree of a basic Begin app: